Interfaith community memorializes gun violence victims in Harrisburg

 “You can’t just let anybody hold onto them.
 People have gun collections.
 They can press a button and you can never see your family again,” Zoya said.

-“You don’t just have to sit back and take it,” Pastor Woody said.
+“You don’t just have to sit back and take it,” Dalton said.